Hanseeka-Dhingana/Mobile-Application-Development/README.md

 ## What is Android?

 **Android** is an open-source, Linux-based operating system designed primarily for touchscreen mobile devices such as smartphones and tablets.
 It's developed by the Open Handset Alliance, led by Google.
+Supported by a rich set of development tools, libraries, and frameworks that help streamline app creation from UI design to performance optimization.

 *Key Characteristics:*
 - **Open Source**: Free to use and modify